Elevation: 8,726 ft

 This peak is not in the book.
 Published October 2019.

-Peak 8726 lies southeast of Anderson Peak and west of the Thousand Springs riparian area, which is adjacent to Highway 93.
-Located near Willow Creek Summit on Highway 93, this peak provides big views of the Lost River Range, neighboring peaks in the Boulder Mountains, and the Thousand Springs Valley.
+Peak 8726 lies southeast of Anderson Peak and west of the Thousand Springs riparian area, which is adjacent to US-93.
+Located near Willow Creek Summit, this peak provides big views of the Lost River Range, neighboring peaks in the Boulder Mountains, and the Thousand Springs Valley.
+USGS Dickey Peak

 Access this peak one of two ways.
-Take Highway 93 northwest from Mackay and turn onto Dry Gulch Road/HL350 and travel south until the road reaches the area where the saddle between Peak 8686 and Peak 8726 lies, around the 8315 contour.
-Here, look for a jeep road heading southeast (toward the saddle between the peaks).
-If you have a high clearance 4WD, this is the jeep trail you’ll use to crawl higher.
-Otherwise, you can park off the road on this trail and hike from here.
+Take US-93 northwest from Mackay and turn onto Dry Gulch Road/HL350.
+Travel south until the road reaches an area near the saddle between Peak 8686 and Peak 8726, around the 8315 contour.
+Look for a jeep road heading southeast (toward the saddle between the peaks).
+If you have a high-clearance 4WD vehicle, drive up the jeep road to the saddle.
+Otherwise, park at the base of this 4WD road and hike from there.

 Southwest Ridge, Class 1

 A jeep trail goes nearly all the way to the summit.
 The trail is visible the entire way.
-A good high clearance 4WD will take you a long ways up.
+A good high-clearance 4WD vehicle will take you a long ways up.
 Otherwise, find a place to park and hike along the jeep trail.
-The real summit is obvious at the end of the jeep trail.
+The real summit is obvious at the top of the jeep trail.